hsulab/GDPy/README.md

 # Features
 - A unified interface to various MLIPs.
+- A graph-and-node session to construct user-defined workflows.
 - Versatile exploration algorithms to construct a general dataset.
 - Automation workflows for dataset construction and MLIP training.